-- 12.1 Responses that are offered at Stage 1 of the procedures must contain details about how the complainant can pursue matters further if they remain dissatisfied. - 12.2 The early acknowledgement of complaints by the team is believed to promote a level of confidence that will encourage complainants to raise any issues that they are unhappy with. - 12.3 We keep monitoring the complaint to its conclusion together with the actions needed to resolve it. - 12.4 We send a questionnaire out to all complainants after the case is closed, allowing the complainant this further opportunity to comment on whether matters are concluded for them. - 12.5 Efforts are made to work with team managers in ensuring that the response addresses the complaint and that good detail is given in the response.
+- 12.1 Responses that are offered at Stage 1 of the procedures must contain details about how the complainant can pursue matters further if they remain dissatisfied. - 12.2 The early acknowledgement of complaints by the team is believed to promote a level of confidence that will encourage complainants to raise any issues that they are unhappy with. - 12.3 Some people will bring different complaints to us in successive years suggesting a level of confidence that a satisfactory resolution will be found. - 12.4 We keep monitoring the complaint to its conclusion together with the actions needed to resolve it. - 12.5 We send a questionnaire out to all complainants after the case is closed, allowing the complainant this further opportunity to comment on whether matters are concluded for them. - 12.6 Efforts are made to work with team managers in ensuring that the response addresses the complaint and that good detail is given in the response.